What are the different types of mutual funds?

 Advantages of bond funds

-From ease of access to returns payout, these funds have peculiar advantages.
+From the ease of access to returns payout, these funds have peculiar advantages.
 Here they are:

 - They are less risky when compared to equity funds.
 That is they moderately risky in nature.